 Museo de Arte Moderno y Contemporaneo de Santander y Cantabria (MAS) – previously the Museo de Bellas Artes, and located in Santander, this museum contains a collection of more than 800 paintings, dating from the 16th Century onwards, 300 sculptures and 200 etchings, drawings and photographs.
 It has permanent and temporary exhibits, both modern and contemporary in a great space.
 Closed on Monday, entrance is free.

-Palacio de Elsedo Museo de Arte Contemporaneo – located in the small village of Pamanes, near Lierganes, this impressive 18th century palace and chapel has the largest collection of contemporary and modern art in Northern Spain, with a range of pieces by famous Spanish artists and two small sculpture gardens in the palace grounds.
+Palacio de Elsedo Museo de Arte Contemporaneo – located in the small village of Pamanes, near Liérganes, this impressive 18th century palace and chapel has the largest collection of contemporary and modern art in Northern Spain, with a range of pieces by famous Spanish artists and two small sculpture gardens in the palace grounds.
 Personally think this place is a real gem, not only because of its impressive collection, but also as it gives you a sneak peak into one of the many palaces in this area.
+Its downfall is its erratic opening hours, being a private museum.
 Adults 6€.

 Museo Diocesano – located on the main crossroads in Santillana del Mar, just at the entrance to the old town, this museum is housed in an old monastery and has more than 800 religious pieces from all over Cantabria.
 Adults 3€.